Gresham police investigate gun fight at vigil that hurt 7

 GRESHAM, Ore.
-(AP) — Multnomah County District Attorney Mike Schmidt on Tuesday asked for the community’s help in solving a gunfight in Gresham that injured seven people.
+(AP) — Multnomah County District Attorney Mike Schmidt on Tuesday asked for the community’s help in solving a gunfight in a Portland suburb that injured seven people as investigators also worked a spate of overnight shootings that injured a 13-year-old boy.

+The violence comes amid a crescendo of gun homicides and shootings in Oregon’s largest city over the past year that city leaders have not been able to stop.

-Alejandro Barajas, 22, was fatally shot Sunday and a large crowd had gathered for a vigil in his honor on Monday when a dark-colored sport utility vehicle drove slowly by the crowd, Gresham police said in a statement.
+Alejandro Barajas, 22, was fatally shot Sunday in the suburban city of Gresham and a large crowd had gathered for a vigil in his honor on Monday when a dark-colored sport utility vehicle drove slowly by the crowd, Gresham police said in a statement.

 Those at the vigil and those in the SUV exchanged gunfire and seven people were injured, police said.